-Educators should select and use multiple assessments that measure diverse abilities, talents, and strengths that are based on current theories, models, and research.
-Multiple criteria helps to build a body of evidence that meets the criteria for selection of students for highly capable programs and helps to build student profiles of strengths and interests from which services can be determined.
+Educators should select and use multiple assessments that measure diverse abilities, talents, and strengths, based on current theories, models, and research.
+Multiple criteria help to build a body of evidence that meets the criteria for student selection in highly capable programs, and helps to build student profiles of strengths and interests from which services can be determined.

-Most districts use some forms of standardized instruments to assess their students' abilities.
+Most districts use some form of standardized instrument to assess their students' abilities.
 There are many standardized instruments schools may use as data points during the assessment phase of the identification process.
-But all instruments should be used as they were designed to be used.
-There are several categories of assessment data often gathered to identify the strengths and readiness levels of students for certain types of services that the Highly Capable Program will provide, which may include:
+All instruments should be used as they were designed to be used.